TsuyoshiUshio/volley/Readme.md

 Run with distributed testing

 For enabling distributed testing, you need to post request to `/properties` with RemoteIP address of slaves.
 Then execute `volley run` command.
+If you want to enable `-d` flag, you need to start `volley --slave-server` on slave machine.
+If you request distributed testing, befor run `jmeter`, server send csv files to slaver servers then execute `jmeter` command with distiruted testing option.

 ```bash
 $ curl -X POST -H "Content-Type: application/json" -d '{"remote_host_ips":["10.0.0.4", "10.0.0.5"]}' http://${MASTER_IP}:38080/property